 D.1.
 Acceptance of Transfer and Articulated Credit

-Acceptance of credit is the decision process performed by the receiving institution to determine which credit it will post to the student's official academic record (i.e., the transcript).
-Acceptance of transfer credit should not be confused with the application of credit to a specific program or degree, which is covered in Section D. 2., APPLICATION OF TRANSFER AND ARTICULATED CREDIT.
+Acceptance of credit is a decision process performed by the receiving institution to determine which credit it will post to the student's official academic record (i.e., the transcript).
+Acceptance of transfer credit should not be confused with the application of credit to a specific program or degree, which is covered in Section D. 2.
+APPLICATION OF TRANSFER AND ARTICULATED CREDIT.
 To ensure student success and fair treatment of students, courses shall be reviewed for course credit at Ohio public institutions using transparent institutional course evaluation policies.

-Articulated credit for successfully completed college-level learning shall also be accepted as specified in this Policy.
-The receiving institution will determine which courses are college-level on the basis of the provisions of this Policy, the Guidelines and Procedures for Academic Program Review Manual, and institutional processes that contravene neither.
+Credit for successfully completed college-level learning shall be accepted as specified in this Policy.
 Three standards have offered useful guidance in the past: 1) The course is not remedial or developmental, 2) the course carries one or more credit hours, and 3) the credit hours of the course are eligible to count toward graduation at the sending and receiving institutions or should otherwise appear on the student’s official academic record according to this Policy.
 How the receiving institution applies transfer credit to a program is covered in Section D. 2, APPLICATION OF TRANSFER AND ARTICULATED CREDIT.

 The following guidelines and requirements shall govern the acceptance of transfer credit: